mouseless/learn-nuxt/README.md

 and extracts diagrams as `.png` files and modifies markdowns to replace markdown code with diagram images.

-### Fix Links

-This task (`.theme/prebuild/tasks/fixLinks.js`) demonstrates how you can manipulate markdown files befor building.
-It removes `.md` extension from links in markdown files so that they both work in markdown and published web site correctly.

 ### Move

 This task (`.theme/prebuild/tasks/move.js`) moves files with given extension